WareAoba/Paraglide/README.md

 ## Known Issues

- 1. Overlay layout misalignment: Paragraphs should have equal spacing, but gaps between current/next and previous/current are inconsistent.
+ 1. Overlay layout misalignment: Paragraph spacing is inconsistent between sections.
- 2. UI properties are being migrated to CSS, leaving the UI temporarily messy.
+ 2. UI design is messy as properties are still being migrated to CSS.
- 3. The new Sidebar’s design is subpar—scheduled for improvement.
- 4. Issues with real-time theme switching; handlers seem to be missing.
- 5. Files occasionally unload randomly, with the cause still unidentified.
+ 3. Files occasionally unload for unknown reasons.
+ 4. "Highlight Color" setting is non-functional.
+ 5. Unified build sources for macOS and Windows.
- 6. The 'loadLastOverlayBounds' setting does not work.
+ 6. Keyboard shortcut Alt + Arrow Keys does not work on Windows.

-## Beta Release?

- The ongoing CSS theme implementation is a daunting task and may take a few more days, but essential features should be completed soon.
-Beta v0.1 is targeted for release by the end of the month.
- If I had coding experience, this would’ve progressed much faster, but tinkering with AI often breaks working features—fixing those takes up most of my time. 😂

 ## License